-All parties to the case may attend the deposition and a deponent often has his or her attorney present, albeit with a more limited role than the attorney would have in a courtroom.
-Generally, deposition questions can be broader than what is allowed in court.
-Attorneys for the deponent or parties to the lawsuit may make objections to some inquiries, but the deponent is usually obligated to answer all proper questions despite objections, which will get ruled on later since judges are not present at depositions (except in special cases where immediate rulings may be necessary).
-The deponent does not ask any questions.
-He or she only gives answers.
+All parties to the case may attend the deposition and a deponent often has their attorney present, albeit with a more limited role than the attorney would have in a courtroom.
+Generally, deposition questions can be broader than what's allowed in court.
+Attorneys for the deponent or parties to the lawsuit may make objections to some inquiries, but the deponent is usually obligated to answer all proper questions despite objections, which are ruled on later since judges are not present at depositions (except in special cases where immediate rulings may be necessary).

 A deposition can be as short as fifteen minutes or a long as a week or more for a heavily-involved witness.
-All depositions are very serious matters and what's said at a deposition is very important.
+All depositions are very serious matters and what's said at them is very important.
 Deponents should listen to the questions carefully and answer them precisely.
-Remember, deponents are under oath.
-False statements made under oath can have both civil and criminal penalties.
+Remember, deponents are under oath, and any false statements made under oath can have both civil and criminal penalties.

-If you are ever expected to be a witness in a lawsuit, be sure to familiarize yourself with what's involved in any potential depositions.
-It may also be prudent to contact a private attorney who can help guide you and preserve your interests, particularly in complex matters with multiple parties.
+If you're ever expected to be a witness in a lawsuit, be sure to familiarize yourself with what's involved in any potential depositions.
+It may also be prudent to speak with a skilled litigation and appeals attorney who can help guide you and preserve your interests, particularly in complex matters with multiple parties.